moyano83/High-Performance-Spark/README.md

     * Overwrite: Substitute the data
     * Ignore: Silently skip writting if the target exists.

 For example `df.write.mode(SaveMode.Append).save("outputPath/")`.
 If you know how consumers would read your data it is beneficial to partition it based on that.
-When reading partitioned data you point spark to the root directory and it will automatically discover the partitions (only string and numerics can be used as partition keys).
+When reading partitioned data you point spark to the root directory and it will automatically discover the partitions (only string and numeric can be used as partition keys).
 Use the `partitionBy(col1, col2,...)` function of `DataFrame`:
 `df.write.partitionBy("column1").format("json").save("output/")`.

 #### Datasets